 Staying ahead into the future

-GE Software has enabled Cornell to achieve key benefits, including 40% faster off-hours troubleshooting, increased energy savings, improved reliability and higher equipment uptime.
+GE Digital has enabled Cornell to achieve key benefits, including 40% faster off-hours troubleshooting, increased energy savings, improved reliability and higher equipment uptime.

 Moving forward, the university plans to expand its use of the software solution with advanced alarming and analytics to avoid issues before they occur—further increasing asset uptime for optimized performance.